ryanisgrig/adaptivecards/README.md

 ### Header
 Every card will have a header identifying itself with a Skill icon.
 Since the current version of Adaptive Cards only supports a single background image, those images should account for the header space to remain unchanged.
-The preferred solution would be to assign background images to individual containers.
+The preferred solution would be to assign background images to individual containers, this is on the [Adaptive Cards 1.2 *tentative* feature list](https://github.com/Microsoft/AdaptiveCards/issues/2444).

 ### Users
-User avatars should be displayed when possible, and default to a user's initials if one is unavailable (use same API as web chat).
+User avatars should be displayed when possible, and default to a user's initials if one is unavailable (see [UI Avatars](https://ui-avatars.com/) for a sample solution).

 |User Avatar|Initials Avatar|
 |-|-|